raul23/nlp/README.rst

    #############################
    Text1: english (true language)
    #############################
-   The text is classified as English: 10% of words in the text are unusual (threshold = 25%)
+   The text is classified as English: 10% of words in the text vocabulary are unusual (threshold = 25%)

    #############################
    Text2: french (true language)
    #############################
-   The text is classified as non-English: 71% of words in the text are unusual (threshold = 25%)
+   The text is classified as non-English: 71% of words in the text vocabulary are unusual (threshold = 25%)

    #############################
    Text3: spanish (true language)
    #############################
-   The text is classified as non-English: 75% of words in the text are unusual (threshold = 25%)
+   The text is classified as non-English: 75% of words in the text vocabulary are unusual (threshold = 25%)

    #############################
    Text4: english (true language)
    #############################
-   The text is classified as English: 14% of words in the text are unusual (threshold = 25%)
+   The text is classified as English: 14% of words in the text vocabulary are unusual (threshold = 25%)

    #############################
    Text5: english (true language)
    #############################
-   The text is classified as English: 19% of words in the text are unusual (threshold = 25%)
+   The text is classified as English: 19% of words in the text vocabulary are unusual (threshold = 25%)

    #############################
    Text6: german (true language)
    #############################
-   The text is classified as non-English: 74% of words in the text are unusual (threshold = 25%)
+   The text is classified as non-English: 74% of words in the text vocabulary are unusual (threshold = 25%)

    #############################
    Text7: italian (true language)
    #############################
-   The text is classified as non-English: 79% of words in the text are unusual (threshold = 25%)
+   The text is classified as non-English: 79% of words in the text vocabulary are unusual (threshold = 25%)

    #############################
    Text8: french (true language)
    #############################
-   The text is classified as non-English: 72% of words in the text are unusual (threshold = 25%)
+   The text is classified as non-English: 72% of words in the text vocabulary are unusual (threshold = 25%)

    ### Performance of method 1 ###